YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/SERPER.md

-This register contains the control bit LONG referred to above, and a 15 bit number defining the serial port Baud rate.
+This register contains the control bit LONG referred to above, and a 15-bit number defining the serial port Baud rate.
 If this number is N, then the baud rate is 1 bit every (N+1)*.2794 microseconds.